ot4i/app-connect-templates/resources/markdown/Welcome guide part 4 - Flower order API_instructions.md

 * An order, with order products for each flower product you have.
 To create the order you'll need to create an account and a  contract.

 You can use the following templates to help with this setup in Salesforce:
-* Welcome guide setup 1 - Add products to Salesforce
+* Welcome guide setup 1 - Add products to Salesforce.
-* Welcome guide setup 2 - Create Sunflower Festival order in Salesforce
+* Welcome guide setup 2 - Create Sunflower Festival order in Salesforce.

 ## Using the template